yoozzeek/actix-csrf-middleware/README.md

   the [OWASP CSRF Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
     - CSRF token is a 256-bit cryptographically secure random value
     - For the double submit cookie pattern, hashes the session/pre-session ID with the CSRF token using HMAC-SHA256
+    - Compares tokens in constant time to prevent timing attacks
 - Protect unauthorized routes with signed, stateless pre-sessions
 - Automatically extract and verify tokens from:
     - `application/json`